15-day trial

 Apply heat and cold

-Applying heat to the muscles helps relax them and improves their flexibility, while cold is effective in reducing inflammation and speeding recovery after physical exertion.
+Applying heat to the muscles helps relax them and improves their flexibility, while cold is effective in reducing inflammation and speeding up recovery after physical exertion.

 Keep the legs elevated